Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: TC method

 \section{TC method}

 Here we briefly describe a theoretical framework of the TC method, a detail of which was presented in previous papers~\cite{BoysHandy, Ten-no1, Umezawa}.
-Hamiltonian $\mathcal{H}$ for an $N$-electron system under the external potential $v_{\mathrm{ext}}(x)$ is written as,
+Hamiltonian $\mathcal{H}$ for an $N$-electron system under an external potential $v_{\mathrm{ext}}(\mathbf{r})$ is written as,